thor314/obsidian-setup/Getting Started with Obsidian.md

     - [Macro](https://github.com/chhoumann/quickadd/blob/master/docs/Choices/MacroChoice.md) - Combine calling other commands.
 Very useful for simultaneously adding content in multiple locations.
 I've set up a demo macro for creating a note on a web page, and adding a link to the new note into a web-page reference note.
 Macros can also call custom JS scripts, if you feel comfortable with that.
 Also see the [Database Folder](obsidian://show-plugin?id=dbfolder) plugin for building a Notion-style database of similar notes in a directory.
     - [Multi-choice](https://github.com/chhoumann/quickadd/blob/master/docs/Choices/MultiChoice.md) - if you write many QA's, but don't want to bind them each to a key, but instead choose from a dropdown menu of QA's, multichoice allows you to organize them into a list.

 ### Graph Tools
 There are many community plugins that you might be interested in for your knowledge base workflow.
-I find most of them more effort than they're worth, but I've included the ones that were at least fun to play with.
-The only two I very much recommend are `Find unlinked files` and `Graph Analysis`.
+I tried each of these, found them all more bother than they're worth, but I've included the ones that were at least fun to play with.
+The only one I much recommend is Find Orphaned Files.

-- [Find unlinked files](obsidian://show-plugin?id=find-unlinked-files) - Utility to find unlinked files.
+- [Find Orphaned Files](obsidian://show-plugin?id=find-unlinked-files) - Utility to find unlinked files.
 Particularly useful if your graph is large.
 - [Graph Analysis](obsidian://show-plugin?id=graph-analysis) - Get statistics about the closeness of any two notes, and some other neat graph math.
 - [Breadcrumbs](obsidian://show-plugin?id=breadcrumbs) - Intended to allow you to set up structured relationships (parent, child, sibling) between notes, but the data isn't easily used or displayed.
 - [Hover Editor](obsidian://show-plugin?id=obsidian-hover-editor) - Open pages and images in an enhanced Page Preview view pop-up.
 Also functions as a sort of second overlay of tabs.
 A key feature is the Juggl integration, for hover-over views of notes in the Juggl alternate graph.
 - [Journey](obsidian://show-plugin?id=obsidian-journey-plugin) - Tools for finding paths between two notes in your knowledge base.
 Makes an unfortunate interface choice, the plugin should include a function, but only has a clicky button in the left bar.
 - [Juggl](obsidian://show-plugin?id=juggl) - An alternative to the Obsidian native graph view, integrating with Breadcrumbs for a structured view of note-relationships, and Hover for hover-over previews of nodes in the graph.
 Doesn't do well with vaults with more than 250 notes (which isn't many).
 [Docs](https://juggl.io/Juggl).
-I'm currently trying this out.
 An alternative to Juggl is ExcaliBrain.
 - [ExcaliBrain](obsidian://show-plugin?id=excalibrain) - An alternative to Breadcrumbs and Juggl for structured graph content, with a different UI.
 Requires DataView and Excalidraw to be installed as well.
 - [Zootelkeeper](obsidian://show-plugin?id=zoottelkeeper-obsidian-plugin) - Generates a reference index note for notes in specified directories.
 A lightweight option for creating linked hub notes to represent your directory structure in the graph.
 Especially useful for areas of your vault that make extensive use of directory structure, though I would recommend trying to get the most out of tags before trying this; I haven't been able to make good use of this plugin.